![]() |

 Matthew 22:37-38; 39-40; Dt 6:5; Lev 19:18;

-1 Corinthians 13:4; Ro 2:4; Yehawah's Love is long-suffering kindness.
-The apostle Paul is referring to Yehawah's Lovingkindness that is described throughout Scripture.
-Yehawah the Father and Son bear the sorrow of continually calling mankind to repent of their sins.
-Yehawah Eloheyem's Righteousness is expressed through their Lovingkindness and willingness to Mercifully Redeem mankind from sin that leads to death.
-True Lovingkindness always demonstrates Righteousness, Justice, Mercy, and Faithfulness.
+1 Corinthians 13:4; Ro 2:4; Yehwah's Love, is long-suffering, kindness.
+The apostle Paul, is referring to Yehwah's Lovingkindness.
+Describing, Yehwah, the Father, and Son.
+Bearing, the sorrow of continually calling, mankind to repent, of their sins.
+Together, Eloheyem's Righteousness, is expressed, in their Lovingkindness.
+And willingness to Mercifully, Redeem mankind, from sin, that leads to death.
+True Lovingkindness, always demonstrates, Righteousness, Justice, Mercy, and Faithfulness.

-1 Corinthians 13:4-5; The apostle Paul continues to describe Yehawah's Agape Love is not like human nature " jealous, prideful, arrogant, self-seeking, easily angered, and accounting for every wrong suffered."
+1 Corinthians 13:4-5; The apostle Paul continues to describe Yehwah's Agape Love is not like human nature " jealous, prideful, arrogant, self-seeking, easily angered, and accounting for every wrong suffered."

-1 Corinthians 13:6; Yehawah's Love does not rejoice in unrighteousness, but rejoices in the Truth.
+1 Corinthians 13:6; Yehwah's Love.
+Does not rejoice in unrighteousness.
+In contrast, He rejoices in the Truth.

-1 Corinthians 13:7; Yehawah's Agape Love willingly bears suffering out of concern for others, Agape is a Trusting commitment, Agape is an assurance of Faithfulness, and Agape endures long-suffering as an expression of Love.
+1 Corinthians 13:7; Yehwah's Agape Love.
+Willingly, Bears suffering, out of concern for others.
+Agape is a Trusting commitment.
+Agape is an assurance of Faithfulness.
+And Agape endures long-suffering, as an expression of Love.

 see also: SPiRiT of HOLiNESS